 - 1. Attempt to transmit results prior to the closing of the polls and printing of results tape - 2.
 Set up a telephone line simulator that contains as many as eight phone lines - 3.
 Perform communication suite for election night reporting using a bank with as many as seven analog modems: - a.
 Connect the central site election management system to the telephone line simulator and connect the modems to the remaining telephone line ports - b.
 Setup the phone line numbers in the telephone line simulator - c.
 Use the simulated election to upload the election results - i.
 Use at least eight tabulators in different reporting units - ii.
-Use as many as two tabulators within the same reporting units
+Use as many as two tabulators within the same reporting units - d.
+Simulate the following transmission anomalies - i.
+Attempt to upload results from a tabulating device to a computer which is not part of the voting system - ii.
+Attempt to upload results from a non-tabulating device to the central site connected to the modem bank - iii.
+Attempt to load stress by simulating a denial of service (DOS) attack or attempt to upload more than one polling location results (e.g., ten or more polling locations)

-Petition for Approval of Electronic Voting Systems ES&S EVS 5.3.4.1 December 2, 2019 Page 53 of 60
+Petition for Approval of Electronic Voting Systems ES&S EVS 5.3.4.1 December 2, 2019 Page 32 of 39